Exeter History, Family Crest & Coats of Arms

 The surname Exeter was first found in Devon, at the historic city of Exeter, the home of Rougemont Castle who many believe was ordered to be built by William the Conqueror after the city led a revolt of his authority in 1068.
 After 18 days of siege, this city finally surrendered and sore an oath not to harm the city or increase its ancient tribute.

 Joseph of Exeter in Latin Joseph Iscanus (fl.
 1190), "was a mediæval Latin poet, was, as he tells us himself, a native of Exeter, being the fellow-townsman and lifelong friend of Baldwin, Archbishop of Canterbury."

 Stephen of Exeter (fl.
 1265), is the supposed author of the ‘Annales Domus Montis Fernandi ab anno XLV usque ad annum MCCLXXIV.’ " which is contained in a manuscript in the archiepiscopal library at Armagh.
 He was apparently born in 1246, and entered the Franciscan order at Multyfarnham, Westmeath, in 1263.
 Other accounts connect him with Strade in Mayo, where there was a house of the Franciscan order, which Jordan of Exeter, lord of Athlethan, or his son Stephen gave to the Dominicans in 1252."
 And Walter of Exeter (fl.
 1301), was a Cluniac monk, and a citizen of Exeter.

 Early History of the Exeter family

-Another 105 words (8 lines of text) covering the years 119 and 1190 are included under the topic Early Exeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Exeter research.
+Another 53 words (4 lines of text) covering the years 119 and 1190 are included under the topic Early Exeter History in all our PDF Extended History products and printed products wherever possible.